sslab-gatech/autofz/README.md

       - arguments for each benchmark
     - `evaluator.py`: the thread calculating AFL bitmap for each baseline fuzzer
     - `aflforkserver.so`: from quickcov component of CUPID, used to get AFL bitmap coverage.
-    - `wather.py`: Inotify handler for new files in fuzzer directores, modify from CollabFuzz
+    - `wather.py`: Inotify handler for new files in fuzzer directories, modify from CollabFuzz
     - `fuzzer_driver`: directory for fuzzer API implementations
-        - `main.py`: entrypoint of fuzzer driver
+        - `main.py`: entry-point of fuzzer driver
             - `afl.py`: AFL-based fuzzers, same for other files
-- `afl-cov`: modifed from [original afl-cov](https://github.com/mrash/afl-cov) to do post-processing on fuzzing output to get line/branch (edge) coverage over time.
+- `afl-cov`: modified from [original afl-cov](https://github.com/mrash/afl-cov) to do post-processing on fuzzing output to get line/branch (edge) coverage over time.

 ## Installing (Skipped if you are using the provided VM)

 ### required system packages
-Please refer to the `Dockerfile`.
+- `docker`
+- `docker-compose`

 ### autofz
 `cd` into the directory containing `setup.py`